 Still, characters must ultimately drive a plot, propel it forward.

 If your characters don’t act in ways that are plausible (as Aristotle indicated all those years ago), your plot becomes weak, and once your reader questions a character in this sense, your narrative spell is broken.

 Things also become less interesting when characters aren’t decidedly at the heart of storytelling.

 Let’s take romance as a genre or a device in fiction (i.e. as plot or subplot) to explore that idea.

 Writers continue to visit and revisit romance in stories, because it resonates with us all, often transcending genre.
 It is the characters, though, that elevate romance as formula out of the mechanical, making a story human.

 Taking two classics with potential – a spirited heroine challenges her moralising hero, a selfless heroine solaces her heartbroken hero – most readers care if a certain Miss Woodhouse marries in Jane Austen’s Emma, fewer care if a certain Miss Price marries in Jane Austen’s previous novel, Mansfield Park.

-It feels more natural to invest emotionally in the characters of Emma, even if Emma Woodhouse is the snobbiest of all Jane Austen’s heroines.
+It feels more natural to invest emotionally in the characters of Emma, even if Emma Woodhouse is the snobbiest of all Jane Austen’s heroines, still she learns.

 As fictional characters, the point is that Jane Austen’s characters were never just in want of a spouse but they underwent an emotional journey, and this is what makes readers connect and care.
 As such, a story doesn’t necessarily need to be ‘correct’, nor do protagonists need to do ‘good’ things for us to love reading about them.